asuquo91/Recipe-app/README.md

 # Recipe-maker
-Welcome to the group B recipe App.
+Welcome to the recipe App.
 Below is a scrollable list of all the recipes.

 You can select a recipe by double clicking on it.